PostHog/posthog.com/contents/handbook/people/feedback.md

 ## Career chats

 It's difficult for managers to take a step back in weekly 1:1s and talk about long term career goals.
 The manager is responsible for making sure a calendar invite exists that repeats every six months as a reminder to do this.
+An offsite is a good place to do this if scheduling allows, but remote works too.

 The process is as follows:
 1. You (the managee) gather feedback from your peers about what you should do to grow and what you could improve on.